tnyeanderson/heart-sms-backend/docs/websockets.md

 ### updated_conversation

-*TODO: appears android app will overwrite with null value (or throw) if a value is not present!!
+*It appears android app will overwrite with null value (or throw) if a value is not present!!
 But webapp does not always push values!!*

 Content:
 ```